ARMmbed/mbed-os-5-docs/docs/api/platform/MbedStats.md

 ### System information

-You can use the `mbed_stats_sys_get` function to get the CPU ID and compiler information.
+You can use the `mbed_stats_sys_get` function to get the CPU ID, compiler information and RAM/ROM memories on target device.
 You must build Mbed OS with the `MBED_SYS_STATS_ENABLED` macro to enable fetching of system information.

 ### CPU statistics